SkylineCommunications/dataminer-docs/connector-help/connector_help/Eaton_Remote_Power_Panel.md

 # Eaton Remote Power Panel

-The Eaton RPP driver is used to monitor the Eaton Remote Power Panel.
+The Eaton RPP connector is used to monitor the Eaton Remote Power Panel.

 ## About